 Remedy

-Harley-Davidson will notify owners by mail and advise you to take your motorcycle to a dealership to replace the clamp on the rear brake line.
+Ford will notify owners by mail and instruct you to take your vehicle to a dealer to replace the front brake hoses.

 On certain trucks, the brake hydraulic control unit could fail.
 Over time, this could cause the antilock braking system (ABS), electronic stability control (ESC) system and/or traction control not to work.